roller/bazbot/README.md

 # Installation

 Sorry, there's no installer.
-Get rust and build with cargo.
+[Rust up][2] and build with cargo.

 ```
 cargo build --release
 ```

+One dependency not handled by cargo is the openssl library.
+See the [rust-openssl][3] project for information on compiling for your platform.

 # Usage